CarolinaPB/population-structural-var-calling-smoove/README.md

 Warning in install.packages(new.packages) :
 'lib = "/cm/shared/apps/R/3.6.2/lib64/R/library"' is not writable
 ```
-Follow the instructions on how to install R packages locally [here](https://wiki.anunna.wur.nl/index.php/Installing_R_packages_locally)
+Follow the instructions on how to install R packages locally [here](https://wiki.anunna.wur.nl/index.php/Installing_R_packages_locally) and try to install the packages again.

 ## RESULTS
 * **<run_date>_files.txt** Dated file with an overview of the files used to run the pipeline (for documentation purposes)
 * **2_merged**
   * {prefix}.smoove-counts.html - shows a summary of the number of reads before and after filtering
 * **5_postprocessing** directory that contains the final VCF file containing the structural variants found.
 This file has been annotated with VEP
-  * {prefix}.smoove.square.vep.vcf.gz - Final VCF
+  * {prefix}.smoove.square.vep.vcf.gz - Final VCF - with VEP annotation, not filtered for quality
   * {prefix}.smoove.square.vep.vcf.gz_summary.html - statistics from VEP
   * {prefix}.nosex, {prefix}.log, {prefix}.eigenvec, {prefix}.eigenval - output files from the PCA
   * {prefix}_DUP_DEL_INV_table.tsv - table with the most important information extracted from the VCF.
-Contains information about the SV, allele frequency for each population, VEP annotation and depth information
+Contains information about the SV, allele frequency for each population, VEP annotation and depth information.
+The variants have been filtered with Minimum Quality score = 30
-  * {prefix}_DUP_DEL_INV.vcf - vcf file with annotated duplications, deletions and inversions
+  * {prefix}_DUP_DEL_INV.vcf - vcf file with annotated duplications, deletions and inversions.
+It has been filtered with Minimum Quality score = 30 and the DEPTH* field was added
   * {prefix}_BND.vcf - vcf file with variants annotated with BND
 * **6_metrics** directory that contains general stats about the number of SVs found
 * **FIGURES** directory that contains the PCA plot